Demographic history of Palestine (region): Ottoman period, 1800–1918

-The number of Bedouins who started settling the Negev region from the 7th century considerably increased during Ottoman rule as a result of immigration of both Bedouin tribes from south and east and peasant farmers (fellahins) from Egypt.
-The Egyptian fellahins settled mostly in the region around Gaza and received protection from Bedouins, in return for goods.
-Bedouins brought African slaves (abid) from Sudan who worked for them.
-To reduce frictions and to stabilize the boundaries between Bedouin tribes, the Ottomans established an administrative center in Beersheba around 1900, as the first planned settlement in Negev since the Nabatean and Byzantine times.
-In the beginning of the 20th century, most of the population of Hebron were descendants of Bedouins who migrated to Palestine from Transjordan in the 15th and 16th century.
+The Naqab desert further south preserved its Bedouin population, who had reportedly lived in the area since the 7th century.
+Many Bedouin tribes moved from the Hejaz and Transjordan in the 14th and 15th centuries.
 According to the 1922 census of Palestine, "The Ottoman authorities in 1914 placed the tribal population of Beersheba at 55,000, and since that date there has been a migration of tribes from the Hejaz and Southern Transjordan into the Beersheba area mainly as a result of succession of adequate rainfalls and of pressure exerted by other tribes east of the River Jordan."
 For 1922, the census gives a figure of 74,910 including 72,998 in the tribal areas.